CharlieThomasCTG/Research_Thesis/README.md

 # DISCUSSION AND CONCLUSION
-This research incorporated the historical price information of the Yes Bank Ltd data from the period 2005-07-12 to 2023-08-09.
-There has been a consistent rise in the price from the year 2005 to 2008 then stock price experienced a consistent fall from the first quarter of the year 2008 to mid-2009 due to the effect of sub-prime loan risk.
-The stock experienced a consistent rise in price from mid-2009 to the first quarter-2019 then the stock experienced a deep fall in price till mid-2020.
-The stock has been trading range-bound since mid-2019.
-Bi-variate analysis establishes a strong correlation among features.
-The existence of the high correlation resulted in the elimination of highly correlated variables.
-The date and Close price were selected for further analysis.
-Open price, High price and Low price were eliminated from the data set.
-The Dickey-Fuller test established the presence of non-stationary elements in the data.
-Hence, log-sqrt transformation was successfully applied to remove the non-stationary element.
-An intuitive approach was adopted to create a new data set by utilising the previous three days' close prices to predict the close price of the next day.
-The literature review laid the foundation to research the ability of the LSTM as an efficient architecture to predict future stock prices.
-After analysing various scientific literature regarding the application of machine learning, this study was able to understand that various studies have appreciated the ability of the LSTM to predict the stock price more efficiently than other algorithms.
+Yesbank’s historical price data were retrieved from Yahoo finance data using the yfinance library in Python.
+The initial Features utilised for the rudimentary stage of analysis were the Close price, Open price, High price and Low price of the Yes bank for the period from 2005-05-12 to 2023-08-09.

+Pandas profiling library was utilized to conduct univariate, bi-variate analysis.
+Uni-variate analysis established a linear upward trend till 2018 and then there was a price crash till mid-2020.
+Since mid-2020, the price has been experiencing a sideways movement as discussed in section 4.2.1.
+Bi-variate analysis finds an existence of high co-relation among the features.
+The stock's closing price was selected as a feature to be incorporated into the study because of the high correlation among the features.
+Hypothesis testing was done on the Yes bank stock price data set to determine if the data was stationary or non-stationary.
+The Dickey-Fuller test was used as a statistical tool to perform hypothesis testing.
+The test established that data is non-stationary with more than 99% confidence.
+Log transformation and then square transformation were performed to flatten it.
+Dicky-fuller test confirmed that transformed data is stationary with more than 99% confidence.
+An intuitive method was implemented to create a new data set from transformed data.
+The previous three days' close prices were used to predict the close price of the next day.
+The previous three day’s price was used as the explanatory variable and every 4th-day’s price was treated as the predictor variable.
+80% per cent of the data was kept as Training data and 20% of the data was treated as test data.
+30% of the data in the training dataset was treated as Validation data.
+Training and test data were converted into a NumPy array to feed into the LSTM model.

+Initially, three baseline models were built, namely single-layer LSTM, multi-layer LSTM and bi-directional LSTM.
+All three models were built with a number of RNN units=128, Adam as optimizer with a learning rate of 0.004.15 experiments were conducted on each baseline model.
+Hence total of 45 experiments were conducted.
+One best model was selected from the experiments conducted on three baseline models with different combinations of the number of epochs[10,20,50,100] and batch size[32,64,128,256].
+Loss scores on the validation dataset of the baseline model and selected Experimental model were compared.

-Initially, A bi-directional LSTM model was selected from 45 experimental models and 3 baseline models for its low Loss score on validation data of 322.02.
+An experimental Bi-directional model with epochs:10 and batch size: 64 was selected for hyperparameter tunning because it has the lowest Loss scores on the validation dataset of 322.02.
 Hyperparameter tuning has improved the Loss by 88.28% from 322.02 to 37.88 (refer to Plot 4.9.1).
+Hence, a Bi-directional tuned Model was implemented on the test data set.
+Hyperparameters of the proposed model are as follows: Epochs:10, batch size:64, Dropout rate: 0.4, learning rate: 0.0013489304109835225, Number of layers:12.
+Input units are the number of RNN units in each layer. input_unit1: 80, input_unit2: 32, input_unit3: 16, input_unit4: 16, input_unit5: 16, input_unit6: 16, input_unit7: 16, input_unit8: 16, input_unit9: 16, input_unit10: 16, input_unit11: 16, input_unit12: 16(refer to Table 4.8.1, trial 1).
+Adam optimizer was selected based on understanding from the literature review.
+The proposed model predicted the stock price very close to actual values with Loss and RMSE scores of 25.004 and 5.02, and also captured the moment of the stock very well as discussed in Chapter 5, Results.

-Hence, a Bi-directional tuned Model was selected to implement on the test data set.
-The proposed model was implemented on the unseen test data set containing Yes Bank’s share price for the period from 03-01-2020 to 04-08-2023.
-The proposed model was able to predict the price with a loss of 25.024 and within the average value of 5.002(refer to Plot 4.10.1)(refer to table 5.3.1).
-The Proposed model was also able to predict the trend closely to the real trend(refer to plot 5.3.1).
-This paper established that simple LSTM architecture such as single-layer LSTM was less efficient than complex LSTM architecture such as multi-layer LSTM and bi-directional LSTM.
-The study also established that bi-directional LSTM was able to predict the trend of the moment of the stock efficiently(refer to plot 5.3.1).
+The proposed model was implemented on the unseen test data containing Yes Bank’s share price for the period from 03-01-2020 to 04-08-2023.
+The proposed model was able to predict the price with a loss of 25.024 and within the average value of 5.002(refer to Plot 4.10.1)